Alberto0235/USB3.2-Hub-4Port/README.md

 | L5 | GND Plane | Solid reference |
 | L6 | Signal | High-speed routing & components |

-Both signal layers carrying SuperSpeed traffic (L1 and L6) sit directly against a solid GND plane — there is no plane split for an SS pair to cross on either outer layer.
+Both signal layers carrying HighSpeed and SuperSpeed traffic (L1 and L6) sit directly against a solid GND plane.
 Slow control signals are confined to L3, sandwiched between a GND plane (L2) and the power plane (L4), shielding them from both the high-speed layers and external noise.

 > [!NOTE]
 > The prepreg between L1–L2 and L5–L6 uses **2116 weave** instead of the
 > coarser 7628.
 The finer glass weave reduces the fiber-weave effect,
 > keeping the dielectric more homogeneous under the SuperSpeed pairs and
 > minimizing intra-pair skew.
-Full reasoning — including why 6 layers over
+Full reasoning, including why 6 layers over
-> 4, and why an LDO over a second buck for the 1.1V rail — is documented in
+> 4, and why an LDO over a second buck for the 1.1V rail, is documented in
 > [`Docs/Design_Decisions.md`](Docs/Design_Decisions.md).

 ---

 ### 🔌 USB-C Cold Socket Compliance

-Per the USB Type-C specification, the downstream USB-C port's VBUS must remain de-energized until a cable is detected — unlike USB-A ports, which are permitted to be hot-socket.
-This is implemented with a single P-MOSFET (DMG2305UX) acting as a hardware enable gate, requiring no firmware:
+Per the USB Type-C specification, the downstream USB-C port's VBUS must remain de-energized until a cable is detected, unlike USB-A ports, which are permitted to be hot-socket.
+This is implemented with a single P-MOSFET acting as a hardware enable gate, requiring no firmware:

 - **Source** → PWRCTL1 (TUSB8044A, 3.3V when hub is active)
 - **Gate** → ID pin of the downstream HD3SS3220
 - **Drain** → EN1 of the TPS2561 power switch

-With no cable inserted, the ID pin floats and a 100kΩ gate-source resistor holds the MOSFET off — VBUS stays at 0V.
-On attach, the HD3SS3220 detects the Rd termination on CC and pulls ID low, turning on the MOSFET and enabling VBUS.
+With no cable inserted, the ID pin floats and a 100kΩ gate-source resistor holds the MOSFET off, VBUS stays at 0V.
+On attach, the HD3SS3220 detects the termination on CC and pulls ID low, turning on the MOSFET and enabling VBUS.
 The three USB-A ports use direct PWRCTL → EN connections, as hot-socket behavior is permitted there.

 ---